seisman/academic-homepage/content/project/mantle-discontinuities/index.md

 title: Mantle Discontinuities
 summary: |
-  Seismic discontinuities in the mantle provide critical insight into thermal and compositional states of Earth’s mantle and its dynamics.
+  Seismic discontinuities in the mantle provide critical insight into thermal and compositional states of Earth's mantle and its dynamics.
+  The 410- and 660-km seismic discontinuities are observed globally, and are generally linked to phase transformations of olivine → wadsleyite and ringwoodite → bridgmanite + ferropericlase.
+The 520- and 560-km discontinuities are usually less observed and studied, and are caused by phase transformation of wadsleyite → ringwoodite, and exsolution of Ca-pv from garnet.
+We analyze waveforms of SS precuros recorded by global stations to investigate global variations of the 520- and 560-km discontinuities.

 tags:
-- Earth Structure
+- Earth Deep Interior
 categories: []
 date: 2018-08-16T10:45:14-04:00
 weight: 3